Some malls, retailers helping to give people with disabilities a more comfortable shopping experience

 SINGAPORE - Even though he loves to shop, 27-year-old Farhan Amri has avoided going to the mall for most of his life.

-Bright lights in some stores are akin to someone pointing a flashlight at him, and loud noises can be so overwhelming that he curls up in a ball.
+Bright lights in some stores are akin to someone pointing a flashlight at him, and loud noises can be so overwhelming that he curls up into a ball.

 While other shoppers are accustomed to the repetitive jingles played in some stores, walking past such a shop in 2021 led to a breakdown for the digital artist.

-Like many others on the autism spectrum, Mr Farhan’s sensory issues – which refer to how one’s brain processes senses like sight and sound – affect his decisions on which places to frequent.
+Like many others on the autism spectrum, Mr Farhan’s sensory issues – which refer to how one’s brain processes senses such as sight and sound – affect his decisions on which places to frequent.

 He said: “I love shopping online because I am safe in my room.
 I know I won’t get overwhelmed.
 I do wish I could go to a shoe store like everyone else to try things on before I buy them, though.”